ni/measurement-plugin-labview/Source/Example Measurements/NI-DCPower Source DC Voltage/README.md

   To change the UI file used for the example, switch the order of the array elements in `Get UI Details.vi`
-- Includes a TestStand sequence showing how to configure the pin map, register instrument sessions with the session management service, and run a measurement
+- Includes a TestStand sequence showing how to configure the pin map, register instrument sessions with the session management service, and run a measurement.
+  - For the sake of simplicity, the TestStand sequence handles pin map and session registration and unregistration in the `Setup` and `Cleanup` sections of the main sequence.
+For **Test UUTs** and batch process model use cases, these steps should be moved to the `ProcessSetup` and `ProcessCleanup` callbacks.
 - Uses the NI gRPC Device Server to allow sharing instrument sessions with other measurement services when running measurements from TestStand